 Industry Update/National Response

-On March 24, a tripartite agreement was developed by the National Tripartite Free Trade Zone Commission in the face of the Covid-19 health emergency.
+- March 2021: A year has passed since a tripartite agreement was developed by the National Tripartite Free Trade Zone Commission to address the Covid-19 health emergency (March 2020).
+The recommendations continue to affect workers and businesses.
 The agreement recommends companies take several measures to avoid the spread of Covid-19:

 Factory Service Update

-- Advisory and training services remain in place and are delivered to factories virtually, for example, virtual trainings about use of PPE (personal protective equipment) and the handling of chemical substances and HIV AIDS Prevention Training were delivered to our factories.
-There is also ongoing OSH (occupational safety and health) training focusing on use of masks for Covid-19 prevention.
+- Advisory and training services remain in place and are being delivered to factories virtually, including virtual trainings about use of PPE (personal protective equipment), the handling of chemical substances, as well as HIV/AIDS prevention.
+There is also ongoing OSH (occupational safety and health) training focusing on use of masks and other biological protocols for COVID-19 prevention.

-- The primary issues in supporting factories through advisory services are regarding Covid-19 prevention issues, improvement plans, following up on repetitive findings to avoid recurrence, conducting preventive consultancies, guiding self-diagnosis processes and preparing first and second progress reports, which now include a section on the measures being taken to prevent Covid-19.
+- The primary focus in supporting factories through advisory services are COVID-19 prevention issues, improvement plans, following up on repetitive noncompliance findings to avoid recurrence, conducting preventive consultations, guiding self-diagnosis processes and preparing first and second progress reports, which now include a section on the measures being taken to prevent COVID-19.

 Additional Better Work Activities

 - Better Work Nicaragua has aided partner factories in developing and implementing safety measures against COVID-19 including: